 There are different opinions as to when Stars-Out occurs.
 Except for Friday (too late) and Motza'ei Shabbat (too early), the earlier times are available to use for candle lighting.
-The times of Stars-out can be as little as 13 minutes after sunset, 17 minutes, 20 minutes, 25 minutes.
+Opinions include that the time of Stars-out can be as little as 13 minutes after sunset, 17 mins, 20 mins, 25 mins.
 The Shabbat out time is about 35 minutes after sunset (in Israel; more as your location's latitude increases) and Rabbeinu Tam is 32 minutes later than that.
 (Remember that Friday & Motza'ei Shabbat have different timing.)